Glossary of Business Insurance Terms

 Can a small business have more than one class code?

 Many businesses have several workers’ compensation class codes.
-For example, a home builder would submit roofers under class code 5551 and clerical staff under code 8810.
+For example, a home building and renovation company would submit roofers under class code 5551 and clerical staff under code 8810.

 Because roofers face greater risks of injury than clerical staff, the different class codes will give the insurer an accurate view of how risky your company will be to insure.